volusion/element/content/references/block-utils.md

 title: 'Block Utils'
 ---

 Blocks have access to the following utils, passed to them as props.
-Some are only available when the block is initially rendered by the server, and not available later on the client-side.
+Some are only available when the block is initially rendered by the server, and arw not available later on the client side.

-In `Block.js` these methods are avaible via `props`, for example: `props.seo.setTitle()`.
-In `getDataProps` they are passed as part of `utils`, which is how we will reference them in this document.
+In `Block.js` these methods are available via `props` (for example: `props.seo.setTitle()`).
+In `getDataProps`, they are passed as part of `utils`, which is how we will reference them in this document.

 ## Table of Contents